 - Prepare a written report, usually with photos, noting observed defects

-This report is critical to you and your agent — it’s what you’ll use to request repairs from the seller.
+This report is critical to you and your agent.
+It’s what you’ll use to request repairs from the seller.
 (We’ll get into how you’ll do that in a minute, too.)

-The Inspector Won’t Check Everything
+What Home Inspector Won’t Check

 Finally, home inspectors are often generalists.
 A basic inspection doesn’t routinely include a thorough evaluation of:

 - Septic systems

 - Structural engineering work

 When it comes to wood-burning fireplaces, for instance, most inspectors will open and close dampers to make sure they’re working, check chimneys for obstructions like bird nests, and note if they believe there’s reason to pursue a more thorough safety inspection.